Doctor Thorne

-Doctor Thorne is the third novel written by Anthony Trollope in his Chronicles of Barsetshire series, between Barchester Towers and Framley Parsonage.
-It was published by Chapman and Hall in London in 1858.
+Doctor Thorne is a novel by the English author Anthony Trollope, published in 1858.
+It is the third book in his Chronicles of Barsetshire series, between Barchester Towers and Framley Parsonage.
 The idea of the plot was suggested to Trollope by his brother Thomas.
-Though set in Barsetshire, Barchester and its familiar residents have little part in the proceedings.
-The novel is mainly concerned with money and position.
+Michael Sadleir places it as one of the five best of Trollope's novels and the best of the Barsetshire novels.